steveschnepp/blog.pwkf.org/_posts/2021-06-06-odroid-hc4-no-hdmi-output.md

 petitboot translates that into `rootfs=/dev/mmcblk1p2` which is the correct naming in petitboot, as it recognizes both the SPI flash, and the SD card.

-Ubuntu doesn't recognise the SPI flash, therefore doesn't end up with the same device name, triggering the bug.
+Ubuntu doesn't recognize the SPI flash, therefore doesn't end up with the same device name, triggering the bug.

 A very simple fix is to leverage the new naming scheme : `/dev/disk/by-uuid/dead...beef`.